 - Ensure that Free, Prior and Informed Consent (FPIC) takes place prior to new plantation development.

 - Ensure traceability in our palm oil supply chain to mills by 2014, and with an ambition to achieve traceability to plantations by 2018/19.

 - Commitment to support smallholders.

 AAK Palm Oil Policy applies to palm oil, palm kernel oil, and their fractions of all origins.

 Click here to see our policies, codes and progress reports.

 As part of our continuous improvement journey we have published our universe of mills list at our website.
 The list is updated twice a year.
 In addition, we have published a grievance addendum that lists the companies that we have recorded a grievance against.
 This list will be updated and published on a more regular basis.
 We believe that with this initiative we meet the increased transparency needs of our customers, their customers and other stakeholders.
-To access the list of mills please click here: AAK Public Mill List.
+To access the list of mills, please click here: AAK Public Mill List.
 To access the grievance addendum, please click here: Grievance Addendum, January 2019.